dbdean/dbdean_com/README.md

 [wink]: http://winkhealth.com
 [stethee]: https://au.linkedin.com/company/stethee

+## I am a speech researcher

-[**Audio-visual speech**][avspeech]: I have been working with audio-visual speech since 2004, and love showing that visual information is almost always complementary to acoustic over a wide range of applications.
+I have been working with [audio-visual speech][avspeech] since 2004, and loved showing that visual information is almost always complementary to acoustic over a wide range of applications.

 [avspeech]: /avspeech